aushev/vautils/README.md

 # vautils
-Personal usage package; includes various routinely used functions and snippets.
+Personal use package: includes various routinely used functions and snippets.